segmentstream-com/segmentstream-com.github.io/_docs/datastreams/webhook.md

 ---
 layout: page
-section: datastreams
+section: datasources
 navigation_title: "Webhook"
-title: "Webhook Data Stream"
+title: "Webhook Data Source"
 order: 3
 date: 2021-01-14
 ---

-**Webhook Data Stream** allows to create a unique endpoint withing the SegmentStream platform that can be used to send Webhooks from third-party applications like CRM, ERP, call tracking system, etc.
+**Webhook Data Source** allows to create a unique endpoint withing the SegmentStream platform that can be used to send Webhooks from third-party applications like CRM, ERP, call tracking system, etc.

 ## Before you begin